Instamrkt/slate/source/includes/_rest_calls.md

 Parameter | Default | Description
 --------- | ------- | -----------
-game_uuid | null | The uuid of the game for which you are requesting pools.
+source_uuid | null | The uuid of the source for which the game is upcoming. game_uuid | null | The uuid of the game for which you are entering predictions.
 This can be obtained from the `/r/games/upcoming` list of games. pool_uuid | null | The uuid of the pool for which the prediction should be entered. email | null | Since we only have an email address at this point we create an account for this user and assign a random password which can be recovered.

 NOTE: email MUST be appended the query string and not in the payload.